bonitasoft/bonita-doc/md/runtime-monitoring.md

 ## Glossary

-**Work**: a unit piece of code that executes processes, tasks, BPM elements... and allows the processes to execute forwards.
+**Work**: a unit piece of code that executes parts of process instances, tasks, BPM elements... and allows the processes to execute forwards.
 It executes in a Java thread.

 **Connector work**: a unit piece of code that specifically executes Bonita connectors